J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Photometric calibration of J-PLUS DR2

 \subsection{Implementation of the metallicity-dependent stellar locus}

-The calibration process presented in \citet{clsj19jcal} and summarised in the previous section was updated for J-PLUS DR2 by including the impact of metallicity in the stellar locus location.
-We use the $u$ band as reference to illustrate the process, and the methodology was similar for other J-PLUS passbands but $gri$, anchored to PS1 photometry.
+The calibration process presented in \citet{clsj19jcal} and summarized in the previous section was updated for the published J-PLUS DR2 to include the impact of metallicity in the stellar locus location.
+We use the $u$ band as reference to illustrate the process, and the methodology was similar for other J-PLUS passbands except $gri$, which were anchored to PS1 photometry.
 The improvement in the accuracy of J-PLUS calibration along the surveyed area from this step is presented in Sect.~\ref{sec:accuracy}.